silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 ctx->H[7] += h;
 ```

-Congratulations, the most important part, the core core of our program is now done.
-Here is how a complete function looks like:
+Congratulations, the most important part, the core of our program is now done.
+Here is what a complete function looks like:

 ```c
 /* update context */